MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 Update entity in dataPolicyOperations

 ### [Update-MgIdentityApiConnector](Update-MgIdentityApiConnector.md)
-Update the navigation property apiConnectors in identity
+Update the properties of an identityApiConnector object.

 ### [Update-MgIdentityB2XUserFlow](Update-MgIdentityB2XUserFlow.md)
 Update the navigation property b2xUserFlows in identity